amlloc/MyNote/codenote/Compilers/dragon-book/Charpter9.2.md

 ## 9.2.1

-For the ow graph of Fig. 9.10 (see the exercises for Section 9.1), compute
+For the flow graph of Fig. 9.10 (see the exercises for Section 9.1), compute

 a) The gen and kil l sets for each block.